 - Oblivious to Love: Stevonnie doesn't seem to realise why people are acting weird around them.

-- Performance Anxiety: Stevonnie gets this when several people stare at her, most likely due to Connie's shyness of dancing in front of other people.
+- Performance Anxiety: Stevonnie freezes in place when several people stare at her, most likely due to Connie's shyness of dancing in front of other people.

-- Portmanteau Couple Name: In-universe, Amethyst combines Steven's and Connie's name together for Stevonnie.
+- Portmanteau: Amethyst combines Steven's and Connie's name together for Stevonnie.

 - Power Incontinence: Steven doesn't intentionally fuse with Connie.
 He just happened to stumble on the trick behind it while dancing with Connie.